 'They understand what a chapter is now.
 The structure of listening has helped.
 They understand paragraphs because when they have the text in front of them they can see and hear from the [audiobook] that there is a new idea.
 They have learnt about speech marks, because they hear different voices.'

 When they discover the excitement of books through listening, pupils want to read more rather than less.
 If they follow the text while listening, their word recognition and reading speed improve.

 'I used not to read because I thought it was boring.
 As soon as I’ve [listened to a book], I thought I would go to the library and get a book and, if it is good, I’ll read it.'

-Good listening skills are essential for effective learning in all areas of the curriculum.
-They improve concentration and engage pupils with their studies helping them to achieve at a higher level across the curriculum.
+Good listening skills are essential for effective learning in all areas of the curriculum and will help pupils with their school work.
+Audiobooks improve concentration and engage pupils with their studies helping them to achieve at a higher level across the curriculum.